nathansobo/treetop/README.md

       end
     end

 The 'a'* will always eat up any 'a's that follow, and the subsequent 'a' will find none there, so the whole rule will fail.
 You might need to use lookahead to avoid matching too much.
+Alternatively, you can use an occurrence range:

+    # toogreedy.treetop
+    grammar TooGreedy
+      rule two_to_four_as
+      	'a' 2..4
+      end
+    end

+In an occurrence range, you may omit either the minimum count or the maximum count, so that "0.. " works like "*" and "1.. " works like '+'.

 Negative Lookahead
 ------------------